 “m.a.d.woman encourages, inspires and enables people to make a positive difference in the environment, community and to the lives of those who need support.”

-The m.a.d.woman foundation helps support Australia’s most vulnerable and needy people.
+m.a.d.woman helps support Australia’s most vulnerable and needy people.

 We provide opportunities for people to connect with each other and their communities while making a difference.
 We address issues such as social inclusion while creating tangible outcomes that positively impact society and the environment.

-In seven years, m.a.d.woman has been joined by around 7500 people to help more than 300,000 people facing social, physical, mental or financial disadvantage.
+In 10 years, m.a.d.woman has been joined by around 8000 people to help nearly 400,000 people facing social, physical, mental or financial disadvantage.